manideep2510/DCGAN_LSUN/README.md

 The original dataset is in a somewhat awkward format (lmdb) and the widely-used bedroom category is very large (43GB), and it requires a python2-only script to download it.

-Therefore thERE is a repackaged version as a simple folder of jpgs, containing a random sample.
+Therefore there is a repackaged version as a simple folder of jpgs, containing a random sample.
 The partial dataset with images in JPG format can be found at [LSUN bedroom scene 20% sample](https://www.kaggle.com/jhoward/lsun_bedroom/home) on Kaggle and is prepared by [Jeremy Howard](http://www.fast.ai/about/#jeremy).

 When reading the images, folder arrangement of this dataset should be carefully taken care of.